amperser/proselint/README.md

 ### Contributing

 Interested in contributing to `proselint`?
-Great --- there are plenty of ways you can help.
-Read more on [our website](http://proselint.com/contributing/), where we describe how you can help us build proselint into the greatest writing tool in the world.
+Great — there are plenty of ways you can help.
+Read more on [our website](http://proselint.com/contributing/), where we describe how you can help us build `proselint` into the greatest writing tool in the world.